 Just a little after the first bell rang, a woman walking along the trail by the Grand River, under the Lorne Bridge, adjacent to the nearby railway tracks, discovered the motionless body of a female in her teens at the bottom of a steep ravine that contains the embankment under the bridge.
 Law enforcement was called immediately, and the investigation into her death began.
+The girl was still alive, but barely; she died shortly after being transported to the hospital.
 It didn’t take long for the discovery of a deceased young female to be reported to the media.
 Upon hearing this in the local news, Elisha’s mother called the police to report her daughter missing.

 She was identified later that day as 15-year-old Elisha Elizabeth Mercer.
 According to news articles at the time, Elisha was fully dressed and wearing the backpack that she had on the day before.

 Elisha had suffered head trauma, but it wasn’t evident on the scene if this is what caused her death.
 It wouldn’t be until after further investigation or the autopsy that the police would be confident that a fall did not accidentally cause her death.
 One thing for sure is that they were convinced that she would not have been at this location on her own.